VL-Rethinker: Incentivizing Self-Reflection of Vision-Language Models with Reinforcement Learning: Our Method

 \subsection{Selective Sample Replay (SSR)}

-To counteract the Vanishing Advantages problem and maintain learning efficiency, we introduce Selective Sample Replay (SSR).
-SSR enhances GRPO by integrating an experience replay mechanism that selectively displays informative samples from past iterations.
+To counteract the Vanishing Advantages problem and maintain training efficiency, we introduce Selective Sample Replay (SSR).
+SSR enhances GRPO by integrating an experience replay mechanism that strategically samples high-value experiences from past iterations, similar to Prioritized Experience Replay~\citep{per} in Temporal Difference learning.

-SSR maintains a replay buffer \( \mathcal{B}_{\text{replay}} \) storing tuples \( (x, y_i, \hat{A}_i) \) that will persist for \( K\) training steps, specifically retaining only those samples where the query group exhibited non-zero advantages (\(|\hat{A}_k| > 0\)).
-During each training step, we draw samples from the replay buffer \( \mathcal{B}_{\text{replay}} \), from which the sampling is prioritized based on the absolute advantages, promoting the replay of experiences that previously indicated strong positive or negative advantages.
+SSR maintains a replay buffer \( \mathcal{B}_{\text{replay}} \) that persists for \( K \) storing tuples \( (x, y_i, \hat{A}_i) \).
+Critically, the buffer exclusively stores samples for which the corresponding query group exhibited non-zero (\(|\hat{A}_k| > 0\)).
+As detailed in Alg.~\ref{alg:ssr}, the effective training batch is augmented at each training step by incorporating rehearsal samples drawn from $ \mathcal{B}{\text{replay}} $.
+The sampling is prioritized based on the absolute magnitude of the advantages, thereby emphasizing the rehearsal of experiences that previously indicated significant positive or negative advantage signals.
 Specifically, a sample \( j \) from the buffer is selected with probability:

-where \( \alpha \) is a hyperparameter controlling the prioritization intensity (\( \alpha=1 \) for direct proportionality).
+where \( \alpha \) is a hyperparameter that governs the intensity of prioritization.

-By selectively sampling informative experiences, SSR not only counteracts the reward uniformity but also ensures a richer diversity of advantages within each training batch, thus providing more consistent gradient signals.
-This stabilizes training and prevents premature stagnation, as we further detail in the ablation studies (Fig.~\ref{fig:ssr_eval_curve}).
+By selectively sampling valuable experiences, SSR counteracts the issue of vanishing advantages and provides more consistent gradient signals.
+This stabilizes training and prevents premature stagnation, as further substantiated in the ablation studies (Fig.~\ref{fig:ssr_eval_curve}).
+Furthermore, SSR embodies the principles of curriculum learning~\citep{kimi-1_5, curriculum} in an online and active fashion~\cite{letsverify}.
+Instead of relying on a static, offline data curriculum, SSR dynamically prioritizes experiences that lie near the model's decision boundaries.
+This dynamic focus directs training efforts towards improving performance on challenging queries associated with large positive advantages (signaling promising reasoning pathways) and penalizing incorrect solutions corresponding to large negative advantages (often relating trivial queries).